kwant-dbg/CodeJudge/README.md

 ### Azure Deployment Ready

 This project is optimized for efficient cloud deployment with:

-- Resource-efficient Docker builds using Go workspaces
-- Standardized health endpoints for container orchestration
-- Production docker-compose with health checks and resource limits
-- Shared utilities to minimize deployment complexity
+   Resource-efficient Docker builds using Go workspaces Standardized health endpoints for container orchestration Production docker-compose with health checks and resource limits Shared utilities to minimize deployment complexity

+For production Kubernetes deployment, you'll need to create manifests for all services and configure:

+   ConfigMaps for environment variables
+   Secrets for database and Redis credentials
+   Services for internal communication
+   Ingress for external access Apply them to any compatible cluster:

+Independent Service Testing

+   All Go services can be run independently with their own go.mod The C++ judge service can be built and tested in isolation Shared utilities in common-go/ provide consistent behavior

 **Azure Prerequisites:**

-- Azure Container Registry
+   Azure Container Registry
-- PostgreSQL Flexible Server
+   PostgreSQL Flexible Server
-- Redis Cache
+   Redis Cache
-- App Service Plan or Container Instances
+   App Service Plan or Container Instances

 See `docs/azure-deployment.md` for resource planning and `.env.example` for configuration.